Functional Tucker approximation using Chebyshev interpolation: Numerical Results

 In Figure \ref{fig:EvalsPerPhase}, the function evaluations per phase are juxtaposed.
 The figure shows, that Chebfun3 requires a large number of function evaluations in Phase~2.
 This is caused by the redundant fibers.
 In Phase~1, Chebfun3F requires fewer function evaluations, since $\T_c$ is not evaluated completely.
 Whilst Chebfun3 only requires function evaluations in Phase~3 for the accuracy check, Chebfun3F additionally needs to compute the core tensor, which only leads to a small number of function evaluations compared to the other phases.

+\textit{Remark.} The number of function evaluations required by Chebfun3F depends on the random initialization of the index sets $\tilde{I},\tilde{J},\tilde{K}$ in Algorithm~\ref{alg:Phase1}.
+We computed the Chebfun3F approximation of $f$ for $1\,000$ different random initializations and observed numbers of function evaluations ranging from $213\,391$ to $226\,073$ with mean $221\,802.6$ and variance $4.96\cdot10^6$.
+Similarly mild fluctuations have been observed for all other functions tested.

 In Figure~\ref{fig:ExhaustiveExamples}, the required function evaluations are depicted for four different functions.
+The corresponding computing times are depicted in Table~\ref{tab:runtime}.
 Again both algorithms lead to approximations of similar accuracy and Chebfun3F requires fewer function evaluations than Chebfun3.
 For

 Chebfun3 requires the refinement of a huge number of redundant fibers in Phase~2.
 The evaluations for

 differ most in Phase~1, where Chebfun3F benefits from not evaluating $\T_c$ completely.
 No additional refinement is required in Phase~2.
 For the function